HOW TO UPHOLSTER A CHAIR. UPHOLSTERING A COUCH? A SOFA IS A LONG CHAIR WITH A FEW DIFFERENCES.

 Strip off the bottom cloth (cambric) and outside back and outside arms from the bottom up.
 You may want to use the padding again.
 Loosen the inside arm and back material where it comes through the frame.
 Measure for inside pieces.
 We often use "stretcher", that is, a scrap material sewn to the bottom or back of the fabric pieces in order to get a better cut.
 For example if you need 30" for an inside arm but at least 3" won't show you can add stretcher and be able to split both arms out of a 54" width of material.
 You can see that this saves a considerable amout of fabric waste on some jobs.
 For a tight seat chair like this one you must make sure the stretcher won't show when someone sits in it.

 It's a good idea to draw out a cutting plan or at least use a calculator to determine that there's enough fabric or if you need to adjust your measurments.
 This chair took 4 yds., the same chair with a loose cushion would take about 5 yds.
+Most chairs take between 5 and 6 yards.
+See the yardage chart on the How To page.

 The difference between these two layouts is in how the pattern was woven or printed on the material.
 Note the flower in the example.
 The diagonal lines are the welt material.